 After using your patio or deck all summer and early fall, you might start to wonder if it’ll look as good in the spring.
-Do snow, salt, and winter maintenance tasks take a toll on the beautiful wood or stone that is the foundation of your outdoor living space?
+Do snow and salt damage take a toll on the beautiful wood or stone that is the foundation of your outdoor living space?

 Unfortunately, yes.
 Few homeowners realize that applying salt and other deicing products and trying to shovel away snow can damage your patio or deck.
 We’ll explain why your current winter maintenance routine does more harm than good and what you should do instead to keep your hardscaping in perfect condition come spring.
 Plus, we’ll explore some eco-friendly salt alternatives that are gentler on your patio and deck, so you can get the ice protection you need without causing damage to your hardscaping.